Saradha Koirala

 Saradha Koirala (born 19 July 1980) is a New Zealand poet and writer based in Melbourne, Australia.
-She is the author of three poetry collections and two Young Adult novels.
+She is the author of four poetry collections and two young adult novels.
 Koirala also writes literature reviews and has interviewed international authors and covered events such as the Auckland Writers & Readers Festival.
 She was the convening judge for the Mary and Peter Biggs Award for Poetry in the 2022 Ockham New Zealand Book Awards.

 Background

 Koirala was born York, England to a New Zealand mother and Nepali father.
 She grew up in Nelson, New Zealand and was educated at Otago University receiving a Bachelor of Arts in English and later qualified as a secondary school teacher with a Graduate Diploma in Teaching from Victoria University of Wellington.

 In 2007, Koirala completed the highly regarded Master of Creative Writing at Victoria's International Institute of Modern Letters under visiting tutor Dora Malech.
 Koirala is also a member of the New Zealand Society of Authors and the Academy of New Zealand Literature.